 During his time as a pundit with RTÉ, Eamon Dunphy had his fair share of memorable moments.

-Love him or hate him, Dunphy’s appearances on soccer panels were often must-see, as the former Millwall midfielder tested the very limits of what pundits were allowed to say on live television.
+Love him or hate him, Eamon Dunphy’s appearances on football panels were often must-see, as the former Millwall midfielder tested the very limits of what pundits were allowed to say on live television.

 As Dunphy departs his role let’s take a look back at a selection of his finest punditry moments.

 By far the most iconic thing any Irish pundit has ever said, this will go down in the history as one of the most quotable moments in the country’s sporting folklore.

 An underrated Dunphy moment as the panellist forgets that he’s still on the air and proceeds to outline how he felt Brazilian striker Neymar was “fucking dreading it” before taking a penalty in the World Cup.

 The apology is also pretty entertaining.

 Presenter Darragh Maloney was none too impressed by Eamon’s use of language here (even though it was past the watershed baby) as Dunphy gave us his take on former United boss Louis Van Gaal

 “Ronaldo Is A Cod”

 In 2008 Cristiano Ronaldo had already established himself as one of the finest footballers in all of Europe.
 Dunphy, however, didn’t quite agree.